State-based retirement plans for the private sector

 Read a more detailed summary of the Connecticut legislation.

-On December 3, 2014, the Illinois General Assembly passed SB 2758, an Act creating the Illinois Secure Choice Savings Program, which was introduced by Senator Daniel Bliss.
-The bill now awaits Governor Pat Quinn's signature.
+On December 3, 2014, the Illinois General Assembly passed SB 2758, an Act creating the Illinois Secure Choice Savings Program, which was introduced by Senator Daniel Biss.
+The bill was signed into law by Governor Pat Quinn on January 4, 2014.

 SB 2758 establishes a payroll-deduction IRA for workers whose employers do not offer any other retirement savings vehicle in the workplace.
 The bill requires all businesses in existence at least two years with 25 or more employees to automatically enroll their employees in the Secure Choice Savings Program unless they offer another retirement option to their workers.